Tips to Rent Out a House to Tenants

 Maybe these homeowners were transferred by an employer and realized they can't sell their house because the market is not conducive to home selling.
 For example, sellers of underwater homes might prefer not to do a short sale and may elect to try to ride out the market by renting out their home.
 Whatever the reason for renting out a house, not every seller knows how to do it.

 When I bought another home in the early 1990s, I rented out my existing house.
 I had bought a home for $100 down and assumed an existing mortgage.
 The loan assumption costs were so low that I could keep my existing house instead of selling it.

 Probably the biggest mistake I made was not running a credit report on the prospective tenants.
 I gave them a rental application and told them I would run a credit report.
 I warned that if they had any derogatory credit perhaps they should explain those credit dings to me in advance.

 In theory, that practice should work.
 Tenants would tell me about a late payment they made 5 years ago to Sears.
 Maybe I didn't need an actual credit report?
 But tenants also can lie.
 Therefore, I do not recommend that approach.

-Screen Tenants Before Renting Out a House
+Screen Tenants Before You Rent Out a House

 My first tenants signed a rental application containing verbiage that obligated the tenants upon approval of their application to sign a rental agreement.